lucymonie/notes-learning/03-june-2017/innerjoin-outerjoin.md

 I was asked this in an interview recently and I bombed, so I'm going to make sure I understand this so I can give a better answer next time.

+### The short answer
+- Inner joins make a new table with the values of the joined tables where they have corresponding values.
+- Outer joins can be used to get data for a new table, regardless of overlap.

+However, if you'd like more details, read on.

 ## What is a join?
 [From wikipedia](https://en.wikipedia.org/wiki/Join_(SQL)): the `JOIN` clause used in SQL combines columns from one or more tables in a relational database.
 It creates a set that can be saved as a table or used as it is.
 A `JOIN` is a way to combine columns from one or more tables using values common to each.
 Regular SQL has five types: `INNER`, `LEFT OUTER`, `RIGHT OUTER`, `FULL OUTER` and `CROSS`.